NullandKale/dnd-setting/Guilds/AdventurersCollege/IndingT'alrai.md

 She gestures profusely during a conversation.

-As a worshiper of Grumbar Inding hates anything that fly's as doing so disrespects the power of the ground.
+As a worshiper of Grumbar, Inding hates anything that fly's as doing so disrespects the power of the ground.

 Personality Traits
 * She worships Grumbar, God of earth.